-Eating foods high in antioxidants is important too, including lots of fresh organic fruits and vegetables.
+Eating foods high in antioxidants is important too, make sure you are including lots of fresh, and ideally organic, fruits and vegetables.

-Herbal tea is also a good source of many nutrients and antioxidants and can have a calming effect at bedtime (so long as they are free from caffeine!).
+Herbal tea is also a good source of many nutrients and antioxidants and can have a calming effect at bedtime (as long as it is free from caffeine!).

-Make sure you are getting all of the essential vitamins and nutrients in your diet, and if you must, try taking supplements.
+Make sure you are obtaiining all the essential vitamins and nutrients in your diet, and if you need to you could try taking supplements.